eze-kiel/pong/README.md

 # pong

-A pong program for raspberry Pi Zero with an OLED screen.
+A pong program for raspberry Pi Zero with a 128x64 OLED screen driven via SPI.